Abdul17rahman/airbnb-clone-project/README.md

 The application will have a secure system for user registration, authentication, and profile management.

 Users will be able to signup, login and logout efficiently without any hustle.

+### 2. Booking System

+The application will have a booking mechanism for users to reserve properties and manage booking details.

+The Booking system will be liked to properties, users and payments.

+### 3. Review System

+This will allow users to leave reviews and ratings for properties.

+It will as well enables users checkout reviews of different properties before they book them for better decision making.

+## API Security